Branding in Plastic Surgery:

 Conclusion

-Branding plays a measurable role in how patients evaluate plastic surgery clinics before consultation.
-In the absence of direct clinical knowledge, presentation quality becomes a proxy for competence.
-Clinics with consistent, well-structured branding are perceived as more trustworthy, more skilled, and more worth the price.
+Branding is likely to impact how patients evaluate plastic surgery clinics before consultation.
+The study found that clinics with consistent, well-structured branding are perceived as more trustworthy and worth paying a higher price.